Laurie Scott Baker: Britain

-In 1977/8 he composed and produced the music for two animations by Geoff Dunbar, 'Lautrec' (1974) and the cult movie 'UBU' (1978).
-He also worked with Richard Keith Wolff on the short film "Still Life" (1980).
+In 1977/78 he composed and produced the music for two animations by Geoff Dunbar, Lautrec (1974) and the cult movie UBU (1978).
+He also worked with Richard Keith Wolff on the short film Still Life (1980).

-At the beginning of the 1980s he worked doing film dubbing mixing for the BBC while continuing to compose music for Television and Radio.
+At the beginning of the 1980s he worked doing film dubbing mixing for the BBC while continuing to compose music for television and radio.
 In the 1990s he mainly worked on commissions for BBC Radio Drama including several series.

-He left the BBC in 1995 and returned to full time music as Artistic Director of the Musicnow record label which was set up in 1991.
+Baker left the BBC in 1995 and returned to full time music as Artistic Director of the Musicnow record label which was set up in 1991.

-A short animation 'Echidna' was produced for S4C in Wales and shown at several festivals including the Short Film Festival Flickerfest (2004) in Sydney and also on ABC.
+A short animation.
+Echidna, was produced for S4C in Wales and shown at several festivals including the Short Film Festival Flickerfest (2004) in Sydney and also on ABC.

-The double album 'Gracility', released in 2009, contains archive recordings from 1969 to 1975 of music composed by Baker.
+The double album Gracility, released in 2009, contains archive recordings from 1969 to 1975 of music composed by Baker.
 The title track (1969) features Derek Bailey, Keith Rowe, Gavin Bryars, and Evan Parker.
-'Bass Chants & Cues' (1972) features John Tilbury and Jamie Muir.
-The track 'Circle Piece', recorded in 1970, was performed by the Scratch Orchestra: Alec Hill, Hugh Shrapnel, Andy Mackay, Chris May, Phil Gebett, Ed Fulton, Bryn Harris, Christopher Hobbs, John White, and Michael Parsons.
-Evan Parker performs 'Pibroch 1926'.
+Bass Chants & Cues (1972) features John Tilbury and Jamie Muir.
+The track "Circle Piece", recorded in 1970, was performed by the Scratch Orchestra: Alec Hill, Hugh Shrapnel, Andy Mackay, Chris May, Phil Gebett, Ed Fulton, Bryn Harris, Christopher Hobbs, John White, and Michael Parsons.
+Evan Parker performs "Pibroch 1926".

 In 2013 an exhibition of his graphic scores from the 1960s was held at SNO (Sydney Non Objective Contemporary Art Projects).

+Personal life and death

-Following a stroke he died 16 November 2022 in Brentford and is buried in GreenAcres Chiltern woodland burial park.
+Baker married Brigid Scott in 1967 at Newcastle upon Tyne.
+Following a stroke he died in Brentford on 16 November 2022.
+He was buried at GreenAcres Chiltern Woodland Burial Park.
+A memorial concert was held at St Anne's Church, Kew in 2023.